fabarea/web_service/README.md

         settings {

             mappings {

                 # Required key for a new content type
                 users {

                     # Required value!
                     tableName = fe_users

-                    # Tell the maximum taken by default for the list of items
+                    # Tell the maximum items taken by default for the list.
                     limit = 50

                     # Optional default filters (not yet implemented)
                     filter =

-                    # Protect the output with a token or a user session (not yet implemented)
+                    # Protect the output with a token or a user session
                     permission {

                         # Possible comma separated list of Frontend User group
                         frontendUserGroup =